How To Freeze Strawberries

 Get more Freezer Organizing Tips here.

-Final note: Even though you have tips on how to freeze your strawberries, they will still be mushy when thawed.
-Unfortunately there is no way to prevent that from happening but as long as you are using thawed berries for recipes rather than garnishes they will be just fine.
+Final note: Even though you have tips on freezing your strawberries, they will still be mushy when thawed.
+Unfortunately, there is no way to prevent that from happening, but as long as you are using thawed berries for recipes rather than garnishes, they will be fine.

 Frozen Strawberries